karthik123-hash/karthik123-hash/README.md

 - 🔭 I have  graduated in Computer Science and Engineering.
-- 🌱 I’m currently learning Spring framework,Django.
+- 🌱 I’m currently learning c#.NET
 - 👯 I’m looking to collaborate on YouTube.
 - 🤔 I’m looking for help with velocity*Documentation
 - 💬 Ask me about any tech realated stuff.